74.9 F

 In the last 10 months, mPulse has acquired three companies, most recently Brooklyn, New York-based digital health platform Zipari Inc. That follows a pair of acquisitions last December: Tucson, Arizona-based Health Trio and Boston-based Decision Point.

-As mPulse has been making these acquisitions, is also taking steps to enhance the technological capabilities of its platform.
+As mPulse has been making these acquisitions, it is also taking steps to enhance the technological capabilities of its platform.
 These include more use of artificial intelligence-driven programs to get patients to take and refill their medications and seek alternatives to care besides the hospital emergency room.

 It’s all aimed at delivering highly personalized interactions with patients of both health providers and health insurance plans, with the ultimate goal of reducing care costs.